grahamc/packet-nixos/README.md

 # NixOS <3 Packet.net
+## The Official NixOS install images for Packet.net
 ## Boot Packet.net bare metal with iPXE

 Creates an iPXE-based NixOS installer.
 Has no hard-coded credentials,